-Autmatic or Manual Switch
+Automatic or Manual Switch

 An automatic transfer switch (ATS) will automatically turn your generator on in the event of an outage.
 The big advantage of having an ATS installed on your whole-house generator is that you do not have to be home to start it.
-If you travel often and live in an area that experiences, or expects to experience, power outages, a generator with an ATS may be the right choice.
+If you travel often and live in an area that experiences frequent power failures, a generator with an ATS is recommended.
 Transfer switches are available in three sizes: 50 amps, 100 amps and 200 amps.
-Your electrician can help you choose the right size, though the information may be listed on your home’s main breaker panel.
+Ask your electrician to help you choose the right size or check for the information on your home’s main breaker panel.

 A manual switch requires the homeowner to be present in order to turn on the whole-house generator and provide power to the home’s appliances.
 Though less expensive, manual operation switches are less desirable.